Appuruu/dead-air-english-translation/README.md

-List of text files and their completion. **Upload both finished and ufinished files**.
+List of text files and their completion. **Upload both finished and unfinished files**.
 Feel free to edit this list (done, work in progress or incomplete).

 - st_achievement.xml - **done**